puruhirave/Synchronous-Bounded-Buffer/README.md

 ```

 ## Consumer:
-Once data is written by Producer and signalled by 'SempEmpty'.
-One of the waiting Consumer will get chance and 'semEmpty.wait()' executed which reduces
+Initially Consumer is waiting on 'SempEmpty' semaphore because it is initialized with Zero i.e. initially Buffer is empty.
+Once data is written by Producer and signalled by 'SempEmpty' semaphore which in turn increment available resource count.
+Then one of the waiting Consumer will get chance and 'semEmpty.wait()' executed which reduces resource count by one.
+And acquire lock, read data, increment read index and finally call 'semFull.signal()' to signal one waiting Producer that one position is free now to overwrite data.

 ```C
 Consumer
 {